Low Precision Training and Rollout#

 Quick Start#

-Note: If you only hope to run with INT4 rollout, you only need to set the --hf-checkpoint to the converted INT4 checkpoint.
+If you only need INT4 rollout, set --hf-checkpoint to the converted INT4 checkpoint.

 RUNTIME_ENV_JSON="{